Skip to main content

 Google Search Console

-Changing API Url
+Changing API URL

 npx @deepcrawl/oreo@latest config set --name=apiUrl --value=https://api.staging.lumar.io/graphql